One of the newest procedures for augmenting areas of bone

 The deficient area is filled with bone or a bone substitute and covered with a protective membrane.
 Early on, the filler material will support the tissue surrounding the deficient area, and in time will be replaced by new bone.

 A sinus lift, sometimes called a sinus augmentation, is surgery that adds bone to your upper jaw in the area of your molars and premolars to make it taller.
 The bone is added between your jaw and the maxillary sinuses, which are on either side of your nose.
 To make room for the bone, the sinus membrane has to be moved upward, or “lifted.”
 A sinus lift is done when there is not enough bone in the upper jaw, or the sinuses are too close to the jaw, for dental implants to be placed.
+For more information on this, see our sinus lift procedure page.

 Ridge Expansion and Ridge Spreading

-A ridge expansion of spreading is a type of bone procedure that can be done when the jaw is not wide enough to support implants.
+A ridge expansion or spreading is a type of bone procedure that can be done when the jaw is not wide enough to support implants.
 Your surgeon uses special instruments to split or spread the area of jaw bone that supports the implant.

 Soft Tissue Grafting

-When soft tissue support is deficient a Connective Tissue Graft may be performed A small piece of tissue is taken from your palate and placed to cover the defect.
+When soft tissue support is deficient a connective tissue graft may be performed.
+A small piece of tissue is taken from your palate and placed to cover the defect.